ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter10.md

 “Not to hold yourself from saying what you have in mind,” he replied.

 “That won’t do,” protested Wèi WúXiàn.
-“Currently, I am in my teenage years, so you have to behave like the teenager HánGuāng-Jūn that I am used to.”
+“Right now, I am in my teenage years, so you have to behave like the teenager HánGuāng-Jūn that I am used to.”

 “OK,” he agreed.